 Pineapple Glazed Salmon

-- 1 tbsp olive oil or coconut oil or oil of choice to coat the bottom of the sheet pan and a little to drizzle on top of the pineapple before broiling.
+- 1 tablespoon olive oil or coconut oil or oil of choice to coat the bottom of the sheet pan and a little to drizzle on top of the pineapple before broiling.

 - 1.5 pounds salmon fillet skin left on and whole, pin bones removed.

-- 2 tbsp teriyaki sauce can use tamari if need to keep gluten free or soy as a substitution.
+- 2 tablespoon teriyaki sauce can use tamari if need to keep gluten free or soy as a substitution.

 - ½ cup pineapple juice from the canned pineapple (if using fresh pineapple exchange the pineapple juice from the can with fresh orange juice from 2 oranges)